ashakhatri007/CeptreDocs/pages/Examples/Pandemic.md

     | at P C               | at P C'             |
     | adjacent C C'        | adjacent C C'       |

 2. `build` - This rule defines how to build a research center in a city.
-To build a research center in a particular city, player should be located at that city and should possess city card corresponding to that city in their hand.
-Once the research center is built in that city, player will no longer possess that city card in their hand hence we need to remove it from RHS.
+To build a research center in a particular city, the player should be located in that city and should possess a city card corresponding to that city in their hand.
+Once the research center is built in that city, the player will no longer possess that city card in their hand hence we need to remove it from RHS.

     | LHS (Pre-conditions) | RHS (Added Effects) |
     | -------------------- | ------------------- |